NyteshadeXT/PF2e-Core-Vault/2-Session Journals/Age-of-Worms/AoW Session 004.md

 ## During
 ### Events
 The players spoke with [[Allustan]] and discovered some of the background of the Whispering Cairn and of the [[Aetherial Wardens]].
 They journeyed back to the Cairn and continued exploring.
-Eventually they figured out the [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+Eventually they figured out the [[The Whispering Cairn#7.
 False Tomb]] location and delved deeper into the ruins.
-Entering the [[4-Campaign/Age of Worms/The Whispering Cairn#Lair of the Architect]] they got separated and encountered the Lurking Stranglers as well as the gas trap in the first room.
-In the [[4-Campaign/Age of Worms/The Whispering Cairn#13.
+Entering the [[The Whispering Cairn#Lair of the Architect]] they got separated and encountered the Lurking Stranglers as well as the gas trap in the first room.
+In the [[The Whispering Cairn#13.
 Workshop]] Gornak triggers the encounter with the [[3-Rules/Bestiaries/Monster Core/Sod Hound|Sod Hound]] and we end the night there.

 ### Travel & Rest
 No noteworthy travel or rest in this session.